ElementLi/fullstack-kit/Nginx & Let's Encrypt on Ubuntu.md

 We can now clone the Let’s Encrypt repository in `/opt` with this command:

 ```
-sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt
+sudo git clone https://github.com/certbot/certbot /opt/certbot

 ```

-You should now have a copy of the `letsencrypt` repository in the `/opt/letsencrypt` directory.
+You should now have a copy of the `certbot` repository in the `/opt/certbot` directory.

 ## Step 2 — Obtain a Certificate